With a tweak here and an adjustment there, you can live a more joyful and balanced lifestyle after the age of 50.

 What one particular person you know would find this article helpful and inspiring?
 I invite you to consider sharing this article now.

-As you cycle through these realizations, you will continue to improve the balance you experience within your daily life.
+As you cycle through these realizations, you will continue to improve the balance you experience within your daily life after age 50.

 Your stress will decrease, your level of contentment will raise, and you will be preventing accelerated aging within your own body.